On the asymptotic behavior of static perfect fluids: Beyond asymptotic flatness

 The associated ADM mass can then be defined by the asymptotic behavior at spatial infinity,

 where $S_R(0)$ is a $2$-sphere with radius $R$ and $dS_i$ are the Euclidean coordinate surface elements, i.e., $dS_i = \frac{x_i}{r} dx^1 \wedge \ldots \wedge \widehat{dx^i} \wedge \ldots \wedge dx^n$.
 The ADM mass exists and is finite if the scalar curvature $R(h)$ is integrable \cites{Bar:mass,Chr:mass}.
-Moreover, it is a geometric invariant (i.e., coordinate-invariant) that is always nonnegative and zero only for the Minkowski metric \cites{SY1:pmt,SY2:pmt,W:pmt}.
+Moreover, it is a geometric invariant (i.e., coordinate invariant) that is always nonnegative and zero only for the Minkowski metric \cites{SY1:pmt,SY2:pmt,W:pmt}.

 For general spherically symmetric Riemannian metrics of the form

 with $a,b$ differentiable and satisfying the above decay $a-1 = o(r^{-\frac{1}{2}})$, $b-1 = o(r^{-\frac{1}{2}})$, $a_r = O(r^{-\frac{3}{2}})$ and $b_r = O(r^{-\frac{3}{2}})$, one obtains (see, for example, \cite{Chr:energynotes}*{p.\ 12})